Leah and Jacqui’s Cleo story: Trusting ourselves, our knowledge, and regaining our balance

 He was showing signs of a speech delay and having trouble with potty training (the latter, they would come to learn, being intertwined with the former), and in place of any meaningful support, Leah and Jacqui could feel themselves being pulled into a world of developmental assessments and early interventions in which they lacked any sense of control.

 Finding themselves in a spiraling crisis, and incredibly challenged to meet the competing demands of parenting and career, Leah turned to Cleo and “dumped a wall of text” into the Cleo app to her Guide, Natasha, who was immediately responsive and receptive to what they were going through.
-Natasha checked in with Leah and Jacqui to better understand their situation and what support they needed and then quickly connected them to Alexis, a pediatric speech pathologist and member of the larger Cleo care team.
+Natasha checked in with Leah and Jacqui to better understand their situation and what support they needed.

 “Alexis was really neurodiversity-affirming.
 She was one of the first people in the whole early intervention swarm of urgency who offered a sensible approach that allowed us to own the process and slow it down which has been really helpful.”Leah, Cleo member